 Don’t get this wrong, web design still requires plenty of coding, but the coding is geared toward the placement of images and text rather than functionality.

 Just like web development, web designers do not need a four-year, or even a two-year, computer science degree.
-In fact, there are Web Design Bootcamps that can teach you everything you need to know in just a few months.
+There are Web Design Bootcamps that can teach you everything you need to know in just a few months.

 Software engineering is another industry that has proven resilient to the pitfalls of the COVID-19 pandemic.
 These engineers create the software we use every day, from social media platforms to countless mobile apps.